Nastasee

-Nastasee was a hardcore band formed in Bergen County, New Jersey, by former Mucky Pup, Dog Eat Dog, and Murphy's Law guitar player, Dan Nastasi.
+Nastasee was an American hardcore band formed in Bergen County, New Jersey by former Mucky Pup, Dog Eat Dog, and Murphy's Law guitar player, Dan Nastasi.
 Nastasee recorded two albums featuring collaborations with members of Mucky Pup, Dog Eat Dog, Non-Fiction, Hades and Murphy's Law.

+History

 Origins

 Dan Nastasi was a founding member and guitarist of Mucky Pup, a Bergenfield, New Jersey hardcore and crossover thrash band formed in 1985.
 After three years and two albums with the band, Nastasi parted ways with Mucky Pup and spent a brief time as vocalist for the band Non-Fiction.
 After recording one EP, Nastasi left to fill the guitarist position in Murphy's Law.
 Nastasi's time in Murphy's Law was brief and Nastasi returned to Mucky Pup to record their third album, Now.
 Nastasi also joined with former Mucky Pup members, Dave Neabore and Sean Kilkenny, to form Dog Eat Dog with whom he would record the Warrant EP and the All Boro Kings album.
-Nastasi recorded one more album, Act Of Faith, with Mucky Pup before stepping down from both Mucky Pup and Dog Eat Dog to focus on running his own business.
+Nastasi recorded one more album, Act of Faith, with Mucky Pup before stepping down from both Mucky Pup and Dog Eat Dog to focus on running his own business.

 Trim the Fat

 Nastasi soon reunited with the original Non-Fiction lineup to form the band named #9. #9 was in the process of recording their debut when Nastasi accepted a solo record deal with SPV Records.
-Nastasi named the band Nastasee and began recording his first album, Trim The Fat.
+Nastasi named the band Nastasee and began recording his first album, Trim the Fat.
 One song on the album, titled "Two Pops," was co-written by Dan Lorenzo, his former #9 bandmate, and was originally intended for use on the #9 album.
 In 1996, the album was released exclusively in Europe due to the popularity of his previous bands in the continent.
 Four European tours followed in support of the album.